 Many highly experienced independent massage therapists have set up shop for themselves, with prices usually starting around $70 - $80.
 This is an attractive alternative for people who want to get massage regularly but don't need the robes, slippers and waiting rooms.
 As with Massage Envy, you usually change in the room.

 One of the advantages of going to a private practitioner is that (although tips are always welcome), you aren't expected to tip the usual 15 to 20%.
 That can bring the price of a massage down quite a bit.

 You are also likely to get their very best work as they want to retain clients and build their private practice.
 Sometimes when therapists are working for a spa, they have to do six to eight massages in a day, and they have to reserve their strength.
 Private practitioners can set the number of treatments in a day that they feel comfortable doing.

 At day spas, the cost of a Swedish massage generally starts at $90 for an hour at a day spa in small cities.
 The cost is higher in larger cities, generally starting around $110 - $120 for a one-hour Swedish massage.
 It may be slightly less if you see a massage therapist in their home, or you're in a very small market.

-Massage Costs More At Overnight Spas
+Higher Costs at Overnight Spas

 Specialty Massage Costs More

-Many spas now charge a premium for deep tissue massage, which requires more effort from the therapist, aromatherapy, which uses essential oils, and hot stone massage which requires the therapist has to prepare and sanitize all the stones she uses.
+Many spas now charge a premium for deep tissue massage, which requires more effort from the therapist, aromatherapy which uses essential oils, and hot stone massage which requires the therapist has to prepare and sanitize all the stones she uses.

 Tax is usually added on top of the price, and it's accepted practice to tip 15 to 20%.
 You sometimes can save a little money by going to a massage therapist at their home, where you aren't expected to tip.
 But you won't get to enjoy the spa experience, with robe, slippers, and steam rooms.